 He’s tangled with aliens and supervillains, and in one arc, he even traveled through time to the present day to join Earth’s Mightiest Heroes, the Avengers.

 Like many of these heroes, DC’s Vigilante is an identity that has been worn by many individuals over the years.
 Though the character has been around since 1941, New York City district attorney Adrian Chase took over the costume in 1983.

-Like many of his comic book counterparts, Chase was pushed towards outside-the-law actions after a tragedy.
-In this case, the mob killed his entire family and pushed him to extreme measures.
+Like many comic book counterparts, Chase was pushed towards outside-the-law actions after a tragedy.
+In this case, the mob killed his entire family, pushing him to extreme measures.

 Initially, he took pains to make sure that no one died as a result of his actions, using non-lethal weapons and means.
 Over time, however, he became less and less concerned with life, death, and collateral damage.
 His initial internal conflict over the loss of life gave way to a darker, hardened exterior before he ultimately committed suicide.

 When you think of comic book heroes, you probably picture a masked character skulking around, fighting crime.
 While there is a long history in this realm, the line had to start somewhere.
 As far as American comics go, it began in 1936 with The Clock.
 Often regarded as the first masked hero, Brian O’Brien was a street-level vigilante, one without any inherent superpowers.

 He also had a number of traits that will be familiar to modern comic book enthusiasts: He had a secret underground lair and used a mask to conceal his identity.